oriondream/rosserial_tempmon/README.md

 connected to a ROS computer.

 # Hardware connection
 The output pin of the sensor should be connected to digital pin 2.
-A 4.7kohm resistor should bridge the Vin and the data pin of the sensor.
+A pull up resistor of 4.7kohm should be placed between the Vin and the data pin of the sensor.

 # Prerequisits